section-engineering-education/engineering-education/content/articles/hilt-android-tutorial/index.md

 Hilt then came in with its `@Inject` annotation that creates `injectable` fields, `methods`, and `constructors`. `@Inject` also helps Hilt know how to provide a certain class by giving it access to the constructor.

 You observed cases whereby the constructor might be unavailable.

-These include:
+These included:
 1. When an interface is used.
 2. When a 3rd party library is used.